(Photo: Kuehne + Nagel)

-K+N has been on a drive to automate more of its business processes through its eTouch initiative launched in 2017., although it was not immediately clear if KN Pledge is part of the eTouch initiative.
-Chief Financial Officer Markus Blanka-Graff said eTouch could handle up to 20 percent of its ocean container volumes by 2022.
+K+N has been on a drive to automate more of its business processes through its eTouch initiative launched in 2017.
+Chief Financial Officer Markus Blanka-Graff said online bookings could handle up to 20 percent of its ocean container volumes by 2022.

 KN Pledge joins a host of other services launched to ease the at times quite painful process of ocean shipping.
 Maersk (Nasdaq OMX: MAER.B) started offering instant booking confirmation in November 2018.
 Hapag-Lloyd (XETRA: HLAG) said it is processing about 15,000 twenty-foot equivalent units (TEU) per week of its volumes via a web interface.

 Meanwhile, start-ups are also working on different iterations of moving ocean freight to online services.
 New York Shipping Exchange (NYSHEX) offers shippers and forwarders the ability to book container space online using their forward contract that offers space and equipment guarantees at a fixed price.
 Freightos offers real-time market pricing and booking through its platform.

 Australian freight forwarder Toll Group is also looking to add online pricing and bookings for small- and medium-sized customers by the end of this year with the help of U.K.-based software company Kontainers.

 Maersk Chief Executive Soren Skou said at a conference in March that the ability to offer online booking, quoting and container tracking will be “table stakes” for the industry going forward.